darrenburns/ward/README.md

 * Code coverage with `--coverage` flag
 * Handling flaky tests with test-specific retries, timeouts
 * Plugin system

+Let me know if you'd like to help out with any of these features!

 ## Getting Started